Parent Advisory Council

 Melissa Zimmerman

-Today, Melissa has nine years of sobriety and is a Care Coordinator for Terros Health with the Families F.I.R.S.T (Families In Recovery Succeeding Together) program helping families reunite with their children.
-She uses her life experiences to forge a deep connection with parents bringing them her own life experience to help guide them to success.
+Today, Melissa has eleven years of sobriety and is a Care Coordinator for Terros Health with the Families F.I.R.S.T (Families In Recovery Succeeding Together) program helping families reunite with their children.
+She uses her life experiences to forge a deep connection with parents, bringing them her own life experience to help guide them to success.
 Her knowledge is crucial in helping individuals and families navigate the complicated public health and child protection system in Arizona by having a voice to advocate for themselves.
-Melissa currently holds a Masters Degree in Criminal Justice and is a Certified Peer Support that includes Forensic Peer Support as well.
-She is currently studying for her Masters in Social Work.
+Melissa currently holds a Master’s Degree in Social Work and a Master’s Degree in Criminal Justice and is a Certified Peer Support that includes Forensic Peer Support as well.
 She is a part of the Parent Advisory Collaborative for Arizona and is currently a part of the Birth Foster Parent Partnership (BFPP) and the Birth Parent National Network (BPNN).
 Melissa is also a part of the statewide S.E.N.S.E training for Arizona.
 Melissa was nominated for the PAC by the Arizona Department of Child Safety.

 We and selected third parties use cookies or similar technologies for technical purposes and, with your consent, for other purposes.
 You can consent to the use of such technologies by using the “Accept” button, by closing this notice, by scrolling this page, by interacting with any link or button outside of this notice or by continuing to browse otherwise.